Kaede was aghast as she trekked into the wasteland north of town.

 "Listen, you ungrateful bastard.
 I don't care how many castings it takes!
 Pascal wagered everything he had, including his life, to support us in this war!
 Only the last second sabotage of the Cataliyans made his spell lose control!
 I will not have some rear-echelon bigot like you accuse him out of ignorance!"

-Sylviane hardly cared that the words pouring out of her mouth was an outright lie.
+Sylviane hardly cared that the 'sabotage' was an outright lie.
 She knew that Pascal most likely just lost control of an unfamiliar spell.
 But given the lack of information that Sir Cailean was able to gather when she sent him to investigate, it was doubtful that any proof had survived to challenge her version.

 "--I expect you to do your best in treating him!
 Because if he dies tonight, then I will have you hanged for criminal negligence!"